Boone County, Missouri

 Boone County is located in the U.S. state of Missouri.
-Centrally located in Mid-Missouri, its county seat is Columbia, Missouri's fourth-largest city and location of the University of Missouri.
-As of the 2020 census, the population was 183,610, making it the state's eighth-most populous county.
-The county was organized November 16, 1820 and named for the then recently deceased Daniel Boone, whose kin largely populated the Boonslick area, having arrived in the 1810s on the Boone's Lick Road.
+Centrally located the state's Mid-Missouri region, its county seat is in Columbia, which is Missouri's fourth-largest city and location of the University of Missouri.
+As of the 2020 U.S. census, the county's population was listed as 183,610, making it the state's eighth-most populous county or county equivalent.
+The county was organized November 16, 1820, removed from the former larger Howard County (now to the northwest) of the old federal Missouri Territory of 1812-1821, and named for the famous Western explorer and settler of Kentucky, then recently deceased Daniel Boone (1734-1820), whose kin largely populated the Boonslick area, having arrived in the 1810s on the Boone's Lick Road.

 Boone County comprises the Columbia Metropolitan Area.
 The towns of Ashland and Centralia are the second and third most populous towns in the county.

 History

-Boone County was organized November 16, 1820, from a portion of the territorial Howard County.
-The area was then known as Boone's Lick Country, because of a salt lick which Daniel Boone's sons used for their stock.
+Boone County was organized November 16, 1820, from a separated portion of the larger territorial Howard County, first designated under the former federal Louisiana Territory (1804-1812) and subsequent successor Missouri Territory (1812-1821).
+The central region of the state is known as Mid-Missouri and is also known as the cultural area of Boonslick or Boone's Lick Country, because of a nearby salt spring or "lick" which famed Western American frontier explorer, pioneer, settler Daniel Boone's (1734-1820) sons, Daniel Morgan Boone (1769-1839), and younger Nathan Boone (1780-1856), used for their animals stock.

-Boone County was settled primarily from the Upper South states of Kentucky, Tennessee and Virginia.
-The settlers brought slaves and slave-holding with them, and quickly started cultivating crops similar to those in Middle Tennessee and Kentucky: hemp and tobacco.
-Boone was one of several counties to the north and south of the Missouri River that was settled by southerners.
+Boone County was settled primarily from the Upper South states of Kentucky, Tennessee and further east of Virginia.
+The settlers brought slaves and idea of slave-holding with them, and quickly started cultivating crops similar to those in Middle Tennessee and the bluegrass state of Kentucky: hemp and tobacco.
+Boone was one of several counties to the north and south of the diagonal flowing southwestward Missouri River that was settled by mostly Southerners.
 Because of its culture and traditions, the area became known as Little Dixie, and Boone County was at its heart.
-In 1860 slaves made up 25 percent or more of the county's population, Boone County was strongly pro-Confederate during the American Civil War.
+In 1860 slaves made up 25 percent or more of the county's population, Boone County was strongly pro-Confederacy during the American Civil War (1861-1865).

-Shortly after the murder of President Lincoln, the leading citizens of the county denounced the killing.
-They also directed that all public buildings including the courthouse and the university be draped in mourning for thirty days.
+Shortly after the assassination / murder in April 1865, of 16th President Abraham Lincoln (1809-1865, served 1861-1865), the leading citizens of the county and its county seat town denounced the killing.
+They also directed that all public buildings including the county courthouse and the nearby state university be draped in black mourning for thirty days.